Tearful parents of UK baby Charlie Gard agree to let him die

 The judge hearing the case, Nicholas Francis, said no parents could have done more for their child.

-GOSH and the family will now discuss the immediate future and the parents plan to set up a fund in his honour.
+GOSH and the family will now discuss the immediate future and the parents plan to set up a fund in his honor.

 "We are now going to spend our last precious moments with our son Charlie, who unfortunately won't make his first birthday in just under two weeks' time," Gard said.